huggingface/hub-docs/docs/hub/webhooks.md

 It has two sub-properties: `event.action` and `event.scope`.

-`event.scope` can take one of the following values:
+`event.scope` will be one of the following values:

 - `"repo"` - Global events on repos.
 Possible values for the associated `action`: `"create"`, `"delete"`, `"update"`, `"move"`.
 - `"repo.content"` - Events on the repo's content, such as new commits or tags.
 It triggers on new Pull requests as well due to the newly created reference/commit.
 The associated `action` is always `"update"`.